crocokyle/Flexpool-GoogleSheets/README.md

 ## Description

+The premade Google Sheet is used to compare hardware costs with profit and display your % Paid and Net Profit.

 Flexpool-GoogleSheets is a Google Sheets script that grabs four pieces of data from Flexpool's API:
 ```python
 unpaidETH        # Your pending ETH balance that hasn't been paid to your wallet